N.L. Opposition says premier should learn from Nova Scotia on Ukrainian doctors

 Brazil's news conference Tuesday came after a Ukrainian physician who fled Russian attacks in her country and relocated to St. John's told The Canadian Press she was frustrated by a lack of communication from the provincial government.
 Her sentiments were echoed by Michael Holden, a St. John's resident who has been helping 10 Ukrainian doctors resettle in Newfoundland.
 He said the doctors want to become licensed to practise in the province but have had no offers of help from the government.

+A spokeswoman from Nova Scotia's Department of Health and Wellness said Tuesday that the province isn't aware of any "proactive communications" involving two recruitment offices with Ukrainian health-care workers in other provinces.

+"However, anyone who completes Nova Scotia Health's intake form is being followed up with regardless of where they reside," Khalehla Perrault said in an email.

-In response to a social media post Holden made about an exasperated doctor, Health Minister Tom Osborne on Sunday invited Ukrainian physicians to contact his office.
+In response to a social media post Holden made about an exasperated Ukrainian doctor in Newfoundland, Health Minister Tom Osborne on Sunday invited Ukrainian physicians to contact his office.

 Meanwhile, Newfoundland and Labrador's medical association released a poll last month showing nearly one in four residents are without a family doctor.
 Doctor shortages are particularly acute in rural areas, where hospitals and health centres are regularly shutting down emergency services because there aren't any physicians to run them.